 The cost of using aluminum was much lower than that of copper, which significantly reduced the total cost of luxury equipment such as air conditioners and brought consumers into the affordability range.

-Since then, a new debate has arisen about which material or metal is better for making coils.
+Since then, a new debate has arisen about which is better for making coils.

 Difference between Copper and Aluminium AC